Spine, Neck & Back

 Medial Branch Block

-A medial branch block is a diagnostic injection of local anesthetic along the small nerves that supply the facet joints — it is primarily used to confirm that the facet joint is the source of pain.
+A medial branch block is a diagnostic injection of local anesthetic along the small nerves that supply the facet joints.
+It is primarily used to confirm that the facet joint is the source of pain.
 If the injection relieves pain by 50–80%, it confirms the facet as the pain generator and qualifies the patient for radiofrequency ablation.
 The procedure is performed under fluoroscopic guidance and takes only a few minutes.

 Radiofrequency Ablation (RFA)